 Don’t Let a Lack of Cybersecurity Tumble Your Business

-2025 has come around quickly and, while we embrace the New Year with renewed energy and enthusiasm, it is important to also remain vigilant about network and security because with the New Year come several new challenges!
+2025 has come around quickly and, while we embrace the New Year with renewed energy and enthusiasm, it is important to also remain vigilant about network and security because with this New Year come several new challenges.
 Minerva IT Support expects UK businesses to face a range of evolving cybersecurity threats this year, as the attackers and their technology become ever more sophisticated.
 Our key cybersecurity tips and predictions include:

 Sophisticated Cyberattacks: